kbose28/FarmSelect/README.md

 Main function example: model selection
 --------------------------------------

-Here we generate data from a factor model with 3 factors.
-We have 50 samples of 200 dimensional data.
+Here we generate 50 samples of 200 dimensional data from a factor model with 3 factors.
 The model is of size 3, where the first 3 covariate coefficients are 5 and the rest zero.
 The factors and loadings are generated from a normal distribution.
 The errors are geenrated from a *t* distribution with 2.5 degrees of freedom.

 ``` r
 library(FarmSelect)